5 Low-Impact HIIT Workouts You Can Do Anywhere with Kayezen VECTOR

 Ready to hit your core and upper body in a 5 minute powerhouse?
 This one is designed to give you the most gains by combining strength, stability and endurance in one quick sequence.
 Here’s the exercise and how to do it with precision and control.

-Set your VECTOR Tactical to medium anchor height.
+Anchor your VECTOR around knee height.
 Adjust to light resistance so you can get acclimated and focus on form.

 What To Do:

 Bicep Curl Hold (BUILD): Start by holding a bicep curl for 10 seconds.
-Stand with your feet shoulder-width apart, hold the handles, and curl towards your shoulders.
+Stand with your feet shoulder-width apart, hold the handles with your palms facing away, and curl towards your forehead.
 This hold activates your biceps and prepares them for the next movements.

 Squat with Bicep Curl (MOVE): Perform 10 reps of squats while doing a bicep curl.
-As you squat down, curl the handles up to shoulder height.
+As you squat down, straighten your arms out reaching towards the resistance.
+On your way up, curl the handles to either side of your forehead.
 This exercise targets the quads, hamstrings, and core, adding an upper-body element with the bicep curl.

 Take a 30-second rest and repeat the above exercises before moving on to the third part of this exercise.

-Squat with Bicep Curl 555 (BURN): Finish with a set of 5-second tempo squats with a bicep curl: 5 seconds lowering down, 5 seconds rising back up, and 5 seconds holding.
+Squat with Bicep Curl 555 (BURN): Finish with a set of 5-second tempo squats with a bicep curl: 5 seconds lowering down, 5 seconds hold at the bottom, and 5 seconds on the way up.
 This slow, controlled movement increases muscle tension, building strength and endurance in the legs, core, and arms.
 Perform 4 reps of this exercise.

 This Core + Upper Body workout is a comprehensive and quick routine that fits into any busy schedule while delivering a powerful training experience.